pray

 Flourish - Pray

 Prayer helps us notice God’s presence around us.
 Quiet moments outdoors nurture our spiritual lives and draw us closer to the Creator.
-Forest Church creates room for prayer in natural settings.
 As we pray for the world and its care, our connection with creation deepens and we are encouraged to embrace a more holistic, embodied faith.

 Flourish - Live

 Living sustainably sits at the heart of gospel living, encouraging a slower, more intentional rhythm of life that honours the gifts of creation.
-We aim to encourage and resource Methodists to reduce their carbon footprint and equip advocates for creation care and climate justice.
+We can all take small steps to reduce our carbon footprint.
+But many eco-friendly practices are expensive, and we should not feel guilty if we cannot afford to do everything other people might suggest.

 Flourish - Challenge